freebasic/fbc/FreeBASIC/readme.txt

     - Bit fields:

       TYPE mytype
-          flag_0 : 1 as integer
+          flag_0 : 1 AS INTEGER
-          flag_1 : 1 as integer
+          flag_1 : 1 AS INTEGER
-          flag_2 : 1 as integer
+          flag_2 : 1 AS INTEGER
       END TYPE

       DIM t AS mytype